Immersion in Dance

 Living and training on the beautiful historic grounds of Jacob's Pillow involves intensive studio work, performing weekly for Festival audiences, attending performances and events, and interacting with an international dance community.
 Classes, rehearsals, and coaching sessions from 9am to 5pm, six days a week, demand technical and performance skills, stamina, perseverance, risk-taking, and creative collaboration.
 Festival activities each evening are just as intense and inspiring.

 A Community of Artists

-When Ted Shawn's students and company members lived at the Pillow in the 1930s, they built housing and studios, and maintained the property from roads to wells.
-Pillow residents embrace this spirit of responsibility today by helping care for the beauty, history, and integrity of the campus.
+Ted Shawn's students and company members built and maintained much of the property, from roads to studios to wells.
+Residents today share this same spirit of responsibility as they help care for the beauty, history, and integrity of the Pillow.

 Life at the Pillow

 "I'm not only making so many connections with major choreographers and dancers from all over the world, but am leaving the Pillow with a different outlook on being an artist and twenty-three friends that will last a lifetime."